 Everyone knows that it’s a matter of when, not if, there will be another unexpected disaster.
 In 2017, natural disasters affected over 95 million people, killing over 9,000, and costing over $300 billion in damages in the US.
+Currently, wild fires are destroying much of California, Oregon, and Washington.
 So let’s prepare our families and homes now to protect us from losing our loved ones and our biggest assets, our homes.

 My daughter Nicole, who is an Emergency Medical Services liaison and ER doctor, recommended I create two Go Bags: One with things we will need to survive for a week; A second for things that we use daily and can’t pack away ahead of time.

 Making my Go Bag 1 was easy.
 I collected items around the house and put them in an old back pack.

 Then I packed a sleeping bag, blankets, and a pillow in my trunk so they are always with me and ready for use.